ucan-wg/revocation/README.md

 # 1. Introduction

-Revocation is the act of invalidating a UCAN after the fact, outside of the limitations placed on it by the UCAN's fields (such as its expiry).

-In the case of UCAN, this MUST be done by a proof's issuer DID.
-For more on the exact mechanism, see the revocation validation section.

 ## 1.1 Motivation

 Even when not in error, the trust relationship between a delegator and delegatee are not immutible.
 While the UCAN delegation approach RECOMMENDS using the [principle of least authority][POLA], unexpected conditions can and do arise.
 This is an exceptional case, but is sufficiently important that a well defined method for performing revocation is needed.
+Revocation is the act of invalidating a UCAN after the fact, outside of the limitations placed on it by the UCAN's fields (such as its expiry).

+Expiry is preferred, but
+Manual method beyond expiry

 ## 1.1 Approach